ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 and you probably won't feel surprised by any "soft" questions anymore:

 *   Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem and how did you determine the course of action?
 What was the outcome of that choice?
 *   When did you take a risk, make a mistake, or fail?
-How did you respond, and how did you grow from that experience?
+How did you respond and how did you grow from that experience?
 *   Describe a time you took the lead on a project.
 *   What did you do when you needed to motivate a group of individuals or promote collaboration on a particular project?
 *   How have you leveraged data to develop a strategy?